matt8707/hass-config/README.md

 ### New April 2020

-The configuration is now fully configuarble with code and easier to maintain.
+The configuration is now fully configurable with code and easier to maintain.
 I've transitioned from using images to [button-card](https://github.com/custom-cards/button-card).

 ## Features